 Environmental and ocean stewardship at Broadreach

-By: Fran Jackson, Broadreach HQ High School Adventures, Middle School, College, Parents, Scuba, Sailing, Marine Biology, Wildlife Biology
+By: Fran Jackson, Broadreach HQ December 9, 2020 High School Adventures, Middle School, College, Parents, Scuba, Sailing, Marine Biology, Wildlife Conservation

 At Broadreach, we aim for all students to come away from a program with a deeper level of understanding and responsibility for the environment and ocean.
 We incorporate environmental and ocean stewardship into daily program life, teaching ways to protect the incredible ecosystems we explore.
 We bring sustainable practices to the forefront of our thoughts and actions, and wanted to share just a few of the ways we do this on our Caribbean programs!

 We believe in experiential learning – it allows Broadreachers to experience the wonders of the ocean in more personal and meaningful ways.
 By learning to scuba dive and spending 2-3 weeks living on the ocean, our students are in unique positions to observe ocean ecosystems and see firsthand the pressures they are under.
 These types of immersive experiences help create a deeper level of understanding and responsibility for the environment.
 We believe everything our students learn and experience will lead them to live more sustainably and protect the environment in their day to day life.